chrlshc/TrueHuntazeSite/DEPLOYMENT.md

 ## 📞 Support

-Pour toute question ou problème :
+For questions or issues:
-1. Vérifiez d'abord les logs
+1. Check logs first
-2. Consultez la documentation Next.js
+2. Consult Next.js documentation
-3. Ouvrez une issue sur le repository
+3. Open an issue on the repository